AubaySpain/testmaker/README.md

 - Expose access via Command Line and HTTP Rest API.
 Then we will can use the many parameters to customize the test suite execution.
 - Expose a TestSuite with one test that checks the "Hello World" input in Google.

-That project will include a pom.xml plus 4 Java Classes.
+That project will include a pom.xml plus a few Java Classes, for simplicity I include all that clases in a same package.

 ### pom.xml
 The pom.xml has to include: